-Typhoon Fung-wong blows away from the Philippines, leaving 4 dead and 1.4 million displaced - The Boston Globe
+Typhoon Fung-wong blows away from the Philippines, leaving 6 dead and 1.4 million displaced - The Boston Globe

-Typhoon Fung-wong Leaves Devastation in the Philippines
+Typhoon Fung-wong Leaves Northwestern Philippines

-Context of Consecutive Typhoons
+Context of the Typhoon

-Typhoon Fung-wong blew out of the northwestern Philippines on Monday after setting off floods and landslides, knocking out power to entire provinces, killing at least four people and displacing more than 1.4 million others.
+Typhoon Fung-wong "blew out of the northwestern Philippines on Monday after setting off floods and landslides, knocking out power to entire provinces, killing at least six people and displacing more than 1.4 million others."

 more